will-quanstrom/react-starter-template/README.md

 - `localhost:8080` connects to the necessary endpoint

 ## Use ESLint
-1. un the following command:
+1. Run the following command:
 ```
 npm install eslint@4.13.1 -g
 npm install eslint@4.13.1 --save-dev